 Upon remodeling and left ventricular compliance loss, the end-diastolic pressure-volume relationship becomes elevated, resulting in higher end-diastolic pressures and lower end-diastolic volumes [1].

-LAB MEDIA: Figure 5 Video Editor: please emphasize dashed green data line in both graph
+LAB MEDIA: Figure 5 Video Editor: please emphasize red data line in both graph

 These phenomena, which are due to the inability of the left ventricle to relax and fill adequately, are successfully captured by the heart failure with preserved ejection fraction pressure volume loops in both the low- and high-dimensional models [1].